preethamam/Weighted-Adjacency-Matrix-of-Image/README.md

 # Run command
 Please use the `demo.m` to run the program.

 Change the hyper parameters accordingly if needed.
-But it is not required though.
 ```
 % Inputs
 h = 3; w = 6;                       % Image size [height x width]